 - You Want to Compose an Essay: If you're a strong writer and believe an essay could strengthen your college application, take the ACT with Writing.

 Can You Take Both the SAT and ACT?

 Some students may be interested in taking both the SAT and ACT — and you certainly can, if you wish to do so — but it's generally best to avoid doing this.

-You'll also have to dedicate more time to studying, take more practice tests, and practice with more sample questions than you would if you were only preparing for the SAT or ACT.
+You'll also have to dedicate more time to studying, take more practice tests, and drill more content areas than you would if you were only preparing for the SAT or ACT.

 In the end, your best option is to stick with one exam.
 If you don't do well on your first attempt, you can always take the test a second or even third time.
-In fact, you're more likely to score higher when you retake the test because you have studied more and are more familiar with your chosen exam.
+In fact, you're more likely to score higher when you retake the ACT or SAT because you have studied more and are more familiar with the exam.

-If you're truly struggling to decide whether to take the SAT or ACT, consider taking a full-length SAT practice test and ACT practice test to see which you score better on and feel more confident taking.
+If you're still struggling to decide whether to take the SAT or ACT, consider taking a full-length SAT practice test and ACT practice test to see which one you score better on and feel more confident taking.